I hope you enjoy reading this blog post.

 3. The mirrors focus all the generated laser energy into a specific lens with yellow phosphorus.

-4. Yellow phosphor coating interaction with blue laser generates an intense, vibrant white light.
+4. Yellow phosphor coating interacts with a blue laser to generate an intense, vibrant white light.

 5. The light produced shines backward on a given reflector.